Archaeology-ABM/NASSA-modules/2024-Jarigsma-001/README.md

 # Preferential Attachment Network
 *by Amber Esha Jarigsma*

 This (sub)model implements a preferential attachment algorithm to generate networks where nodes (agents) are connected based on their existing number of links, simulating the "rich-get-richer" effect.
 It uses a lottery-style partner selection method to form links between nodes, favoring those with more existing connections.
-This structure can model social networks, citation graphs, or other real-world systems where growth follows a preferential attachment pattern.
+This structure can model social networks, trade networks in ancient societies, settlement hierarchies, or other real-world systems where growth follows a preferential attachment pattern.

 ## License
 **MIT**